Hydra – Absolutely addictive

 Try the plethora of delicious home-made dishes and tasty treats, their pungent aromas drawing throngs of hungry diners, or stroll down narrow, stone-paved streets and discover a café serving excellent Italian dishes.

-For gourmet diners the Club offers top-quality meals as well as an incredible view, as does the Kiosk, which also offers visitors a remarkable view of the Peloponnese coast.
-Just a short distance away at Kamini you can also enjoy one of Hydra’s most exquisite experiences: fish by the sea.
+For gourmet diners, the Nautical Club (Omilos) offers top-quality meals and an incredible view of the sea; if you prefer stunning views from above, head to the Periptero area, overlooking the Peloponnese coast, and savour delicious flavours.
+Just a short distance away, in Kamini, you can enjoy one of Hydra’s most exquisite experiences: taste the island’s fresh fish right by the sea.

 And whatever you do, never leave Hydra without tasting the world-famous almond sweets or amygdalota.